 Perito Moreno Glacier is one of the most popular attractions in Parque Nacional Los Glaciares.
 We visited while we were staying in El Calafate since it is closer to this city.
 But if you skip over El Calafate, it’s still worth looking into making the trip from El Chaltén to see the glacier for a day.

 The glacier is absolutely huge and the mountainous landscape and lake around it are truly beautiful.
 Activities range from an easy walk to a series of viewpoints to boat rides and glacier trekking tours, making this a great day trip for any traveler.
 From El Chaltén, you can reach the glacier by tour or your own transport.
+Learn more about visiting this iconic spot in our other post.

 7. Experience an Estancia